-Samantha Bolton, Sitrep to MSF Communications Departments, from the international press officer, Goma, 7 July 1994 (in English).
+'Sitrep to MSF Communications Departments,' Samantha Bolton, MSF International Press Officer, Goma, 7 July 1994 (in English).

-"THOUSANDS LEFT TO DIE -WHERE ARE THE NGOS?"
+"Thousands Left to Die ?
+Where are the NGOS ?"
 This is what journos are saying about the hundreds of thousands people fleeing the frontline, amassed around Gikongoro.
 Over 30 journos spent the past couple of days travelling around the Gikongoro area and seeing all the displaced sleeping in the open with little food and no medicine.
 The first batch got back to Goma last night, and they all had the same comments and questions.
 Why are there no NGOs?
 Where are the medical organisations?
 What was MSF waiting for?
 Even vehemently anti-military ones are saying that the military try their hardest to help the people but that they are not equipped nor supposed to do the work of the NGOs.

-Having called for international armed intervention, MSF now found itself in a delicate situation as only the French army intervened.
-To avoid being associated with the French army, MSF would have to carry out its activities jointly with several sections and, if possible, with non-French volunteers.
-From 4-10 July, volunteers from MSF's Belgian, French and Dutch sections carried out a common evaluation mission in the zone Turquoise.
+Having called for international armed intervention, MSF France now found itself in a delicate situation as only the French army intervened.
+To avoid being associated with the French army, MSF France would have to carry out its activities jointly with several sections and, if possible, with non-French staff.
+From 4-10 July, staff from MSF's Belgian, French, and Dutch sections carried out a common evaluation mission in the Zone Turquoise.
 The mission revealed that thousands of displaced persons were living in extreme insecurity and noted that it was both necessary and possible to provide aid, while still remaining independent of the French army.
-V2

-Minutes of the MSF Belgium Project Committee Meeting, 8 July 1994 (in French).
+'Minutes of the MSF Belgium Project Committee Meeting,' 8 July 1994 (in French).